There are many running theories about whether dinosaurs are in the Bible. A general understanding of the most popular

 From a biblical perspective, the most likely explanation for the extinction of the dinosaurs is the worldwide Flood described in Genesis 6 and 7.
 Soon after the flood mankind began to rapidly decrease in size, and in length of years.
 There was a class of very large animals which perished at the flood.
 God knew that the strength of man would decrease, and these mammoth animals could not be controlled by feeble man.

 Ironically enough, by trusting the Bible, Christians have no need to "explain away" dinosaurs and do mental gymnastics to try and disprove their existence.
 The Bible even leaves the door open for Christians to discover dinosaurs alive today.
-Should a dinosaur ever be discovered today roaming around deep in some jungle, it would not really affect our understanding of the Bible or our faith.
+Should a dinosaur exist today and ever be discovered roaming around deep in some jungle, it would not really affect our understanding of the Bible or our faith.
 On the other hand for evolutionists - or those of the belief of creation and dinosaurs evolved and lived millions of years ago - would have to restructure their entire system if a dinosaur appeared alive on the today's scene.

 For more information see: